 Chelsey joined Jones, Skelton & Hochuli in 2012.
 She practices in the areas of general civil litigation and insurance defense.
 She focuses her practice on defending clients in cases involving wrongful death and catastrophic personal injury, premises liability, products liability, and social host liability.
 She has represented clients in complex litigation cases and has successfully taken cases to trial.
 She has also negotiated complicated settlements and obtained dismissals for many of her clients through motion practice.

 Over the past seven years, Chelsey has represented clients in various cases involving assault, battery, and self-defense.
-As a result, she has developed a concentration dealing with the complex interplay between criminal investigations and alleged conduct, and the onslaught of civil lawsuits that often follow.
+As a result, she has developed a concentration dealing with the complex interplay between criminal investigations and the onslaught of civil lawsuits that often follow.

-Chelsey is the co-chair of the firm’s recruiting committee and oversees the summer associate program.
+Chelsey is one of the firm’s hiring partners and oversees the summer associate program.
 She is also a member of the firm’s diversity and investment committees.

 Outside of the firm, Chelsey currently serves as the chair of social media for the Association of Defense Trial Attorneys (ADTA).
-She is also a member of the Fiesta Bowl Committee where she serves as co-chair of Media Operations and as a member of the Board of Director’s subcommittee on Audit and Compliance.
+She is also a member of the Fiesta Bowl Committee where she and her fellow yellow jackets raise millions of dollars per year for Arizona charities.

 In her spare time, she enjoys golfing, skiing, and cheering on the Michigan State Spartans with her family and friends.